-- Landscaping should visually break up large areas of paving. - Landscaping should provide shade in the summer months. - · Landscaping should help define the parking area. - Parking lot islands should include landscaping such as trees, shrubs, perennials and/or ornamental grasses.
+- Parking lot islands should include landscaping such as trees, shrubs, perennials and/or ornamental grasses.
 Turf is discouraged in small parking lot islands but may be appropriate in larger islands. - Landscaping features in parking lot islands should have a maximum height of 3.5 feet above the adjacent driving surface except for trees, which should have a minimum height of 7.5 feet above the adjacent driving surface to the lowest branches at maturity. - Parking lot islands should include an 18-inch area clear of trees, shrubs, or perennials along each curb edge. - Irrigation systems are not required for parking lot islands, but provisions should be made for watering vegetation as needed.
-City Code Section 21.301.15(h) requires replacement of dead landscape materials. - Soil for parking lot islands should be composed of a 1:1:1 mix of soil, compost and sand.
+City Code Section 19.52 (h) requires replacement of dead landscape materials. - Soil for parking lot islands should be composed of a 1:1:1 mix of soil, compost and sand.
 The existing soil should be excavated to a minimum depth of two feet and be replaced with the approved soils mix.